crosshare-org/crosshare/README.md

 ## Running the site locally

-We are in the process of moving to a container based dev workflow.
-These instructions are written for [podman](https://podman.io/) and [docker-compose](https://brandonrozek.com/blog/rootless-docker-compose-podman/) but will hopefully work with `docker` as well - if you try it please let us know to confirm it works or report any issues.
-If you'd rather not use containers there are old instructions for running on your machine directly [here](/RUNNING_CONTAINERLESS.md).
+We use a container based dev workflow.
+These instructions are written for [podman](https://podman.io/) and [docker-compose](https://brandonrozek.com/blog/rootless-docker-compose-podman/) but should work with `docker` as well - please let us know if you have any issues.

 ### Developing against the firebase emulators (recommended)